I-5 shut down near Lakewood because of police standoff with man holding knife

 A standoff on Interstate 5 near Lakewood, Pierce County, is blocking all lanes as a man in his car with a knife refuses to surrender to police, according to the Lakewood Police Department.

 Police observed the man driving more than 100 mph on I-5 around 4 p.m., police spokesman Lt.
 Chris Lawler said by phone.
-He didn’t pull over when pursued by police and drove erratically in the southbound lanes before crashing into a semitruck near Gravelly Lake Drive, Lawler said.
-The collision sent the semitruck over the freeway divider into northbound lanes.
+He didn’t pull over when pursued by an officer and drove erratically in the southbound lanes before crashing into a semitruck near Gravelly Lake Drive, Lawler said.
+The collision sent the semitruck over the freeway barrier into the left northbound lane.

 After crashing, the man refused to get out of his car.
 He held a knife, and it appeared he was going to try to stab himself, Lawler said.
 Officers fired beanbag rounds, and a negotiator is on the scene, he said.

 “I-5 is a complete mess right now,” Lawler said.
+Officials are advising drivers to avoid the area.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.